bakpakin/Fennel/tutorial.md

 Modules in Fennel and Lua are simply tables which contain functions and other values.
 The last value in a Fennel file will be used as the value of the whole module.
-Technically this can be any value, not just a table, but using a table is best.
+Technically this can be any value, not just a table, but using a table is most common for good reason.

 To require a module that's in a subdirectory, take the file name, replace the slashes with dots, and remove the extension, then pass